 These are the moments, when I feel intimately linked in a personal and brutal struggle with nature.
 You can survive and thrive on the challenges ahead only if you remain your courage and determination intact.
 You think of nothing but achieving your goal.
 And when you are too busy to think, your instincts and character controls the situation.
 Sometimes safety is out of the window, achieving the expectations of my clients is always my priority.”

 Extreme rope access operations at the Wonder of the Modern World

-How to use the experience from climbing a 5555 meters tall mountain peak on a 555 meters urban highrise tower
+How to use the experience of climbing a 5555 meter tall mountain peak on a 555 meters urban high rise tower

 The Method: Pioneering new tricks and conquering new frontiers.

-After an enormous effort, and despite lethal dangers, a Canadian high altitude and aerial rope access expert Ivan Kristoff from Toronto, has completed emergency repair on the highest TV tower in the world.
+After an enormous effort, and despite lethal dangers, a Canadian high altitude and aerial rope access expert Ivan Kristoff from Toronto, has completed emergency repairs on the highest TV tower in the world.

 Upon the request from management and the consulting engineers, who were supervising the job, Ivan had to finish earlier, but still paid the same amount regardless if he had to work less time.
 Even though this was convenient for him, Ivan declared that he will complete his mission within the new time schedule, without compromising the quality and expected results.

 A lot of the time of the work at high elevation was spent on over safety and extra precautions for risk free vertical and horizontal access on the slopes of the tallest Antenna Mast in the world.
 No one has ever dealt with the obstacles and challenges that Ivan Kristoff had to meet at such a high profile and confidential project before.
 Anything Ivan had to prepare for this job and conduct on the exterior of the Highest Observation Desk at this time, was well organized and monitored by the best professionals and the strictest standards for safety.